Jamesits/dropWPBT/README.md

 #### From Windows

+This is an undocumented feature, use it at your own risk.
 To disable WPBT execution from Windows, set the following registry key:

 ```ini
 Windows Registry Editor Version 5.00